alidasdan/hypergraph-partitioning-algorithms/README.md

 ## HOW TO TEST

-Type 'make test' to test each executable on the input hypergraphs under the 'input' directory.
+Under 'src', type 'make test' to test each executable on the input hypergraphs under the 'input' directory.
 The result will be a 'pass' or a 'fail'.

+## HOW TO CLEAN

+Under 'src', type 'make clean' to clean all temporary files including the object files and the executables.

 ## INPUT FILE FORMAT